tommililja/Farse/README.md

     Path: JsonPath          // The full JSON path where the error occurred.
     Element: JsonElement    // The element that was parsed.
     Index: int option       // If the error occurred directly in an array.
+    Details: string         // Parsing error or validation error details.
     Value: string option    // Parsing succeeded, but validation failed.
-    Type: Type              // The Type that was parsed.
+    Type: Type              // The Type that was being parsed.
-    Details: string         // Parsing error or validation error details.
     Exn: exn option         // Full exn if one occurred.
 }
 ```